ourmaninindia/ourmaninindia-2023/content/en/about/index.md

-+++
+---
-date = 2020-04-12T19:56:20Z
+date : 2020-04-12T19:56:20Z
-tags = ["Directorship","Leadership","Independent director"]
-description = "A Dutch national with a Finance, IT, and Business Development background looking for a new leadership position." title = "About" featured_image = "alfred2.jpg" cover = "alfred.jpg" metaAlignment= "center" coverMeta= "in" clearReading = true disable_comments = true type = "about"
+lastmod: ["lastmod", ":git", "date", "publishDate"] tags : ["Directorship","Leadership","Independent director"] description : "A Dutch national with a Finance, IT, and Business Development background looking for a new leadership position." title : "About" featured_image : "alfred2.jpg" cover : "alfred.jpg"
-+++
+metaAlignment: "center"
+coverMeta: "in"
+clearReading : true
+disable_comments : true
+type : "about"
+---

 I am a Dutch national with a Finance, IT, and Business Development background.
 I have worked as a co-owner, as an employee, as a management consultant, and on contract.
 Indirect reports varied from a handful to 1200 plus.
 I have worked in Australia, India and Europe across a wide range of sectors such as Oil & Gas, EPC, Banking, Insurance, and Tourism.
 Some of them with Blue Chip companies like ING Bank and Shell.
 At the end of the day, the involvement and commitment of the people I work with matters.
 The tone at the top is crucial and its value often underestimated.